For a piece of clothing fishing vests are useful. They serve one simple purpose. Securely store my fishing accessories in an easily accessible way.

 The back of the vest contains two large pockets.
 Perfect for storing away a jacket or a light lunch.
 All around this is a very well throughout fly fishing vest.

-Downsides, is that the boxes are quite deep.
+Downsides include the front pockets being excessively deep.
 Making it possible to misplace some smaller items.
-Having good organisation is essential to get the most out of this design.
+Having good organization is essential to get the most out of this design.

 Gihuo Men’s Fishing Vest